-The following procedures are used to adjudicate alleged violations of The Student Code of Conduct except allegations of discrimination, discriminatory harassment, sexual harassment, sexual violence, dating violence, domestic violence, or stalking allegedly committed by a student or student organization which may be adjudicated under the Equal Opportunity, Diversity and Affirmative Action Plan.
+The following procedures are used to adjudicate alleged violations of The Student Code of Conduct except allegations of discrimination, discriminatory harassment, sexual harassment, sexual violence, dating violence, domestic violence, or stalking allegedly committed by a student or student organization which may be adjudicated under the Equal Opportunity, Nondiscrimination and Title IX Plan.
 Allegations of sexual harassment, sexual violence, dating violence, domestic violence, or stalking that occur off campus or internationally will be addressed under The Student Code of Conduct.

 A. Allegations